Community Development Block Grant (CDBG)

 Share Community Development Block Grant (CDBG) on Facebook Share Community Development Block Grant (CDBG) on Twitter Share Community Development Block Grant (CDBG) on Linkedin Email Community Development Block Grant (CDBG) link

-In accordance with 24 CFR 91 of HUD, the City of Auburn solicits comments and public input for its draft Section 108 Loan Application for the Community Development Block Grant (CDBG) program for a 30-day period beginning May 3rd and concluding on June 9th, 2025.
+Auburn, Washington - In accordance with 24 CFR 570 and 704 of HUD, the City of Auburn solicits comments and public input for its draft 2025 Annual Action Plan in the CDBG program.

-If an individual requires accommodation, the City requests notice of the need for accommodation by 5:00 p.m. on June 6, 2025.
+If an individual requires accommodation, the City requests notice of the need for accommodation by 5:00 p.m. on November 21, 2025.
 Participants can request an accommodation to be able to provide remote oral comment by contacting the Jody Davison in person, by phone (253) 876.1965, or email to jdavison@auburnwa.gov.

-To join the meeting virtually from a PC, Mac, iPad, iPhone or Android device:
+To join the meeting virtually from a PC, Mac, iPad, iPhone or Android device via Teams by clicking: Join the meeting now

-Citizens with speech, sight, or hearing disabilities, or who are requesting translators or adaptive equipment for communication purposes should contact the City of Auburn at (253) 931-3039 within 10 calendar days prior to the meeting, as to the type of service or equipment needed.
+Individuals with speech, sight, or hearing disabilities, or who are requesting translators or adaptive equipment for communication purposes should contact the City of Auburn at (253) 931-3039 within 10 calendar days prior to the meeting, as to the type of service or equipment needed.
 Each request will be considered individually according to the type of request, the availability of resources and the financial ability of the City to provide the requested services or equipment.

 DocumentComment Period